mutoo/aseprite-animalcrossing-qrcode-gen/README.md

 Thanks [Thulinma](https://github.com/Thulinma/) for creating the [ACNLPatternTool Web App](https://acpatterns.com/).
 The ACNL data layout and palettes are extracted from that repo and ported to Lua language.

-Thanks Patrick Gundlach for create the [luaqrcode](http://speedata.github.io/luaqrcode/docs/qrencode.html).
+Thanks Patrick Gundlach for creating the [luaqrcode](http://speedata.github.io/luaqrcode/docs/qrencode.html).